udondan/meteor-contact/README.md

 If you use [trail](https://atmospherejs.com/package/trail) it will be used for logging.
 Otherwise all messages will be simply `console.log`´ed.

+Mails are sent from server.
+Of course email and password are never exposed to the client.

 ##Status
 Initial release.
 Works perfect in Chrome, Firefox and Safari.
 Due to lack of a Windows machine not yet tested on IE. Feel free to test and send feedback or pull requests.